dcharatan/point2mesh-reimplementation/README.md

 ![](data/gifs/triceratops_gif_small.gif)

 This is a reimplementation of [Point2Mesh: A Self-Prior for Deformable Meshes](https://ranahanocka.github.io/point2mesh/) by Rana Hanocka, Gal Metzer, Raja Giryes and Daniel Cohen-Or.
 It was written by David Charatan, Solon James and Grace Deng as a final project for CSCI 1470: Deep Learning at Brown University.
 The authors' original implementation (in PyTorch) can be found [here](https://github.com/ranahanocka/Point2Mesh/).
+Watch a short video we made about the project [here](https://youtu.be/k34zExyJHvo).

 ## Running the Code